 If you were hoping the Pixel 6 has a strong zoom game, you should temper your expectations.
 The Pixel 6 supports software zoom to 7x.
 Without a dedicated telephoto lens, the device needs to rely on Google’s Super Res Zoom software and post-processing to hobble these images together.
-Unfortunately, I haven’t been able to take an acceptable 7x zoom shot with the Pixel 6.
+Unfortunately, I haven’t been able to take an acceptable 7x zoom shot with the Pixel 6, though Google’s software does a solid enough job with anything up to ~5x zoom.
 Alternatively, the Pixel 6 Pro excels in this area.

 As mentioned, the Pixel 6 delivers more saturated colors, especially in daylight.
 The images of the stone men (below) show how much more punchy the colors in the Pixel 6 cameras are compared to the Pixel 5.

 Thanks to the Pixel 6’s larger image sensors, it can supposedly let in 150% more light than the Pixel 5.
 This makes a huge difference in nighttime shots using Night Sight.
 See for yourself:

 Google’s Night Sight mode continues to impress in the Pixel 6.
 The photos below show images taken at night with not much light to work with.
 Yet, the phone was still able to capture plenty of it.

 Every few years, Google releases a “wow”-inducing camera feature that’s meant to change the way we take certain types of photos.
 The Pixel 6’s headline feature is called Magic Eraser, which lets you remove certain elements from the background of your photos.
 Think of it as the Pixel’s version of the Spot Healing Brush in Photoshop.